GDQuest/blender-power-sequencer-docs/docs/fade-in-fade-out.md

 ### Techniques

 #### Dim a strip
+When you need to show an image (or a video) on top of another, it's handy to dim the underlying content: in this way you increase image contrast and you will attract viewer's attention on the new overlay content.

+To dim a strip with Power Sequencer:

 1. Add a color strip above on che channel above the strip you want to dim
     1. Press <kbd>Shift</kbd><kbd>a</kbd>